lomorel/SynAnthrop/README.md

 ### Arguments

-- `- resolution`: his argument allows to test several resolutions.
+- `- resolution`: this argument allows to test several resolutions.
 To do this, specify for each resolution you want to test (the value is the number of raster cells aggregated to compile species occurrences).

 - `- sim`: this argument corresponds to the number of simulations to run to model the null distribution of occurrences under the assumption